‘Ladies Of London’ Stars Confirm No Season 3 Reunion Show

 As the Inquisitr reported, Adela and Sophie partied with Caroline, now in London for a break, over the weekend.
 Both Adela and Sophie revealed that they and Caroline are in a better place.

-After the Ladies of London season 3 finale episode aired, Bravo’s The Daily Dish posted an update on all of the cast members: Caroline Stanbury, Caroline Fleming, Julie Montagu, Juliet Agnus, Marissa Hermer, Sophie Stanbury, and Adela King.
+After the Ladies of London Season 3 finale episode aired, Bravo’s The Daily Dish posted an update on all of the cast members: Caroline Stanbury, Caroline Fleming, Julie Montagu, Juliet Agnus, Marissa Hermer, Sophie Stanbury, and Adela King.

 [Featured Image by Mark Davis/Getty Images]